bsab/django-fieldbook/README.rst

            'fieldbook',
        )

-- Write your views with different series type (in view.py file or if you want in a nameview.py file):
+- Write your views with different types (in view.py file or if you want in a nameview.py file):

     * A view to get the list of sheet names on the book extending the FieldbookSheetIndexView: